-Sneha is a 1st year psychobiology major.
+Sneha is a 4th year psychobiology major.
 She joined BBHC in order to volunteer and give back to the community as well as take part in clinical research focusing on kidney disease.
-She is excited to have patient interaction and to be part of the future of nephrology.
+She is excited to have patient interaction and help further the future of medicine.
 Sneha is looking forward to using the skills she learns from BBHC to enhance her future in medicine.
-In her free time she loves to hangout with friends, watch Netflix, and to do puzzles.
+In her free time she loves to hangout with friends, watch Netflix, and cook.

 Diana is a Latina first-gen student at UCLA majoring in Microbiology, Immunology, and Molecular Genetics.
 She joined the Bruin Beans Health Club because of her aspiration in becoming a pediatric nephrologist in the future.
 Her research interests are mainly centered on the causes and progression of Chronic Kidney Disease in children.
 Because of the healthcare experiences within her family and community, she hopes to one day set up more advanced and stable clinics in her family’s hometowns in Mexico.
 She also wishes to bring more awareness to diseases that especially affect minority populations through outreach and education.

 Hannah is a 4th year Psychobiology major.
 She joined Bruin Beans in order to gain meaningful interactions with patients, participate in clinical research, and aid in the planning of outreach events.
 She's excited to learn more about kidney disease and its impact on the community.
 Outside of BBHC, Hannah is the Director of Corporate Relations for the Pediatric AIDS Coalition at UCLA.
 In her free time she enjoys playing with her dogs and ice skating.